 Mr. Scharg has served as a member of the Governor’s Coalition on Workplace Drug Abuse and has conducted many seminars for management on wrongful discharge, employment discrimination, sexual harassment, handicap discrimination, workplace misconduct, employee relations, remaining union-free, contract negotiations, family leave, and substance abuse testing.
 Mr. Scharg also contributes articles to professional and business publications regarding employment law issues.

 Before joining Bodman, Mr. Scharg was a partner at The Fishman Group, a nationally-recognized law firm that specialized in labor law, employment litigation, and employee relations matters, representing management in the private and public sectors.

 He is a member of the Board of Directors of the Michigan Chamber of Commerce.
 Mr. Scharg also serves on the Board of Directors of the Frankel Jewish Academy (FJA) in West Bloomfield.
-He is AV® Peer Review Rated by Martindale-Hubbell and has been listed as a "Top Lawyer" for Labor and Employment by DBusiness Magazine.
+He is AV Preeminent® Peer Rated by Martindale-Hubbell and has been listed as a "Top Lawyer" for Labor and Employment by DBusiness Magazine.

 Honors, Awards, and Recognition

 - Martindale-Hubbell® AV Preeminent® Peer Rated for Highest Level of Professional Excellence; Endorsed for High Ethical Standing